dnhrdt/whisper_client/cline_docs/activeContext.md

 Note: Task IDs [Txxx] reference specific entries in development logs

 ## Next Steps
-1. Run text processing validation tests
-2. Fix any issues identified by the tests
-3. Extend tests as needed for new features
+1. Extend text processing tests for new features
+2. Implement memory-based buffering for text processing
+3. Begin work on Tumbling Window implementation for audio processing
+4. Improve server communication stability

 Note: Development will be guided by research findings.
 The test framework will evolve naturally as specific needs arise during development.